-- To be eligible to apply for a CMF Award, an Applicant must: - Be certified as a CDFI by the CDFI Fund; OR - Be a Nonprofit Organization having as one of its principal purposes the development or management of affordable housing. - All Applicants must have been in existence as a legally formed entity for at least three years prior to the Application deadline. - All Applicants must submit audited financial statements for the most recently completed 2 fiscal years as of the date of the NOFA. - The Applicant must meet all eligibility requirements on its own behalf and may not rely on any Affiliates or Subsidiaries to meet this requirement.
+- To be eligible to apply for a CMF Award, an Applicant must: - Be certified as a CDFI by the CDFI Fund; OR - Be a Nonprofit Organization having as one of its principal purposes the development or management of affordable housing. - All Applicants must have been in existence as a legally formed entity for at least three years prior to the Application deadline. - All Applicants must submit audited financial statements for its two (2) most recent historic fiscal years as of the date of the NOFA. - The Applicant must meet all eligibility requirements on its own behalf and may not rely on any Affiliates or Subsidiaries to meet this requirement.